Go Back

 old-planter-and-paint

-Step 2: Transform Your Planters: Give New Life With a Dry Brush
+Step 2: New Life With a Dry Brush

-Now dip the tip of your brush to grab a small amount of paint and dab the chalk or acrylic paint on paper towels or a rag to remove excess paint.
+Dip the tip of your brush into a small amount of paint, then dab the chalk or acrylic paint on paper towels or a rag to remove excess paint.

 ADDING THE FIRST COLOR DIY DRY BRUSH PLANTERS